vjnieve/dev-assessments/test_1/README.md

 ## Hints and notes to help you out

 - Don't know how to load JSON files?
 Google is a <i>require</i>-ment =)
-- Lookup the different ways of iterating through an Array
+- Lookup the different ways of iterating through an Array using JavaScript